Skip to navigation | Skip to main content | Skip to footer

 • contain keywords as early as possible;

-• are unique to your site and your offering (remember, you’ll be competing with other universities for search engine ranking).
+• are unique to your site and your offering, where possible (remember, you’ll be competing with other universities for search engine rankings).

-While it’s very important to get keywords into headers and subheaders, it’s less vital for the body copy.
-Cramming the copy with keywords can look like spam and be off-putting for the user.
+While it’s very important to get keywords into headings and subheadings, it’s less vital for the main body copy.

-It’s much better to have well-written copy that contains the most important information as early as possible.
-This, coupled with the keywords in the headers and subheaders, should ensure that your page works from both SEO and user-experience points of view.
+It’s much more important to have well-written copy that contains the most relevant information as early as possible.
+This, coupled with the keywords in the headers and sub headers, should ensure that your page performs well for SEO and user-experience.

 Tone of voice and house style